- Job Descriptions/Classifications

 - Serving as an informational resource to university community on compensation issues.

-The office of Academic Personnel processes all paperwork for Kent State University faculty members and graduate assistants; and all paperwork for unclassified positions that fall under the Division of Academic Affairs.
+The office of Academic Personnel processes all personnel actions for Kent State University faculty members and graduate assistants.
 This office is the official record holder of all faculty and graduate assistant files.

-A list of Academic Personnel services can be at www.kent.edu/academicpersonnel.
+A list of Academic Personnel services can be found at Academic Personnel.

 The office is located on the third floor of Heer Hall.
 For more information, call (330) 672-8702.

-A list of job titles and a classification/job description for all classified and unclassified positions is maintained by Compensation.
-The classification specifications/job descriptions document the basic function and responsibility, characteristic job duties, reporting relationships, working conditions and qualifications for each position.
-(Policy 3342-6-07.3, Policy 3342-6-08.1) It is the responsibility of each department head to ensure that current position descriptions are on file with Compensation.
+Job descriptions are maintained by Compensation and are accessible on the compensation website (https://apps.kent.edu/JobDescriptions/).
+Job descriptions document the basic function, characteristic job duties, reporting relationships, working conditions and qualifications for each position.
+(Policy 3342-6-07.3, Policy 3342-6-08.1) It is the responsibility of each department head to ensure that current job descriptions are on file with Compensation.

-he employee pay plans incorporate a pay grade structure and administrative policies and procedures governing compensation practices.
-The pay plan is maintained by Compensation, which has responsibility for daily administration of the plan.
+Employee pay plans include a pay grade structure and administrative policies and procedures governing compensation practices.
+The pay plans for staff are maintained by Compensation, which has responsibility for daily administration of the plan.
 However, ultimate authority and responsibility for the university’s compensation objectives, pay structures and policies rests with the Board of Trustees.

-To determine the title and pay grade rank of a position, Compensation evaluates the following: the Position Description Questionnaire (PDQ), job description/classification specification; organizational charts, relevant position information, comparison of job responsibilities with other similar positions, and relevant titles in the market.
+To determine the title and pay grade rank of a position, Compensation conducts an evaluation that may include the following: the Position Description Questionnaire (PDQ), job description; organizational charts, relevant position information, comparison of job responsibilities with other similar positions, and relevant titles in the market.
 A point-factor job evaluation plan is used to determine the overall relative value of each position.

 Each pay grade has a salary range with minimum, midpoint and maximum pay points.
-No employee shall be paid less than the minimum or more than the maximum of the assigned salary range.
-Visit the website to view salary ranges.
+No employee shall be paid less than the minimum.
+Visit the website to view Pay Ranges.

 Unclassified Employee Pay Plan

-A new employee meeting the minimum qualifications for a position should be paid at least the minimum of the assigned salary range.
-Justification for starting pay above the minimum should be a record of experience clearly in excess of minimum requirements.
+A new employee meeting the minimum qualifications for a position will typically be paid at least the minimum of the assigned salary range.
+Justification for starting pay above the minimum should include a record of experience clearly in excess of minimum requirements.
 (Policy 3342-6-08, Policy 3342-6-08.1)

 Unrepresented Classified Employee Pay Plan

 A new employee will be hired at the minimum rate established for the pay grade of the classification.
 If the university is unable to recruit sufficient qualified employees at the minimum established rate, the position may be advertised at an increased starting rate of pay (market-adjusted hiring rate).
-The market adjusted hiring rate is generally 15 percent above the established minimum rate.
 Market adjusted rates are established by Compensation and approved annually by the Board of Trustees.
 (Policy 3342-6-07.3, Policy 3342-6-07.4)

 Once a position is assigned a title and pay grade, it will generally remain in that title and pay grade.
-Whenever the job responsibilities change significantly, the employee, the appointing authority or Compensation may initiate a review of the position.
+Whenever the job responsibilities change significantly, the employee or department head may initiate a review of the position.
 A request for review must be submitted to Compensation with a completed Position Description Questionnaire (PDQ).
-The content of the PDQ may be certified by the employee and must be certified by the supervisor and routed for review and signature by other administrative supervisors in the reporting channel (up to and including the vice president or provost) before it is submitted for review.
+The content of the PDQ must be signed by the employee and supervisor and routed for review and signature by other administrative supervisors in the reporting channel (up to and including the vice president or provost) before it is submitted for review.
 PDQ review requests may not be submitted more than once every 12 months for the same position.
-The audit and evaluation process shall be completed when the appointing authority (associate vice president for Human Resources for classified positions, or the divisional VP for unclassified positions) and Compensation approve the classification assignment and written notification of the result is sent to the department head.
+The audit and evaluation process is considered completed when the appointing authority (vice president for Human Resources) and Compensation approve the classification assignment and written notification of the result is sent to the department head and the affected employee is a copyholder.

 If the audit indicates a need to reclassify the position, timing of the reclassification will be effective the first day of the pay period immediately following written notification of the classification change.

 Across-the-Board Salary Increases - The need for and amount of a general pay adjustment for employees will be assessed by the university on an annual basis.
 Pay adjustments will be determined by the Board of Trustees.
-When approved, all employees covered by this policy will receive general pay adjustments to the extent that their rates of pay remain within their assigned pay grades.
+When approved, all employees covered by this policy will receive general pay adjustments.

 The following changes may necessitate a pay review or adjustment: classification change, title change, promotion, demotion, and reassignment.
-(Policy 3342-6-07.4)
+All of these actions must be reviewed and approved by Compensation (Policy 3342-6-07.4)

 All salary increases for bargaining unit faculty are detailed in the collective bargaining agreements.
 Full-time non-bargaining unit increases are determined on an annual basis by each college, based on budgetary restraints.

 Supplemental pay is another management tool that allows flexibility to recognize staff contributions and achievements.
 The policy for unrepresented, classified and unclassified hourly staff provides latitude in recognition, while maintaining appropriate fairness and rigor in the overall administration of salary programs.
-(Policy 3342-6-07.6, Policy 3342-6-08.1)
+(Policy 3342-6-07.6, Policy 3342-6-08.1).
+More information regarding supplemental pay can also be found at Supplemental Pay.
+Supplemental pay decisions are made in conjunction with and approval by Compensation.

 The Payroll office is located in the Michael Schwartz Center.
 Questions regarding taxes, deductions or net payment amounts should be directed to the Payroll office.
 Unclassified and classified employee records are processed and maintained by HR Records located in Heer Hall.
 Faculty employee records are processed and maintained by Academic Personnel, located in Heer Hall.
 Questions regarding processing of assignments, accruals, service credit, etc., should be directed to the appropriate office.